ednailson/httping-go/README.md

 # Httping go

-A helper to create APIs on golang
+A helper to create APIs on golang with [JSend responses](https://github.com/omniti-labs/jsend)

 ## Getting started